 We are a blended team of peer support practitioners, nurses, speech and language and occupational therapists.
 Using lived experience alongside trained professionals’ knowledge, we provide diagnostic, clinical support. social prescribing and coaching and mentoring to autistic individuals and their support network to help achieve their potential.

-We offer training and service development support, to ensure autistic people needs are understood and adjustments are made to mainstream settings.
-We are great supporters of the Paula McGowan campaign to make autism awareness mandatory for all health and social care settings!
+We also offer training and service development support, to ensure autistic people needs are understood and adjustments are made to mainstream settings.
+We are great supporters of the Paula McGowan campaign to make autism awareness mandatory for health and social care settings.

 The name ‘Autism Oxford’ was first used by the Oxfordshire charity, ‘Children in Touch’, when they held their International Conference: ‘The Search for Coherence from the Fragments of Autism’ at Christchurch College, Oxford, in 1999.
 We are indebted to the late Sheila Coates and other trustees of Children in Touch and the conference organisers for agreeing to our use of the name ‘Autism Oxford’.

-‘Autism Oxford’ was originally known as ‘Autism Speakers and Professionals’ which was founded in 2007 by Kathy Erangey in response to the need for high quality, affordable training on Autistic Spectrum Conditions for professionals and family members.
-It is not a registered charity, but a small business organisation with social aims.
+‘Autism Oxford’ was originally known as ‘Autism Speakers and Professionals’ which was founded in 2007 by Kathy Erangey in response to the need for high quality, affordable training on Autistic Spectrum Condition for professionals and family members.
+Running as a small business (limited company) with social aims.